Frequently Asked Questions

 How many people work at Brucemore?

-Brucemore depends heavily upon volunteers (approximately 240 individuals) and interns to assist in all areas of Brucemore's operations: giving tours; working in the gardens, archives, and museum store; and providing help with special events and administrative functions.
+Brucemore depends heavily upon volunteers (approximately 240 individuals) to assist in all areas of Brucemore's operations: giving tours; working in the gardens, archives, and museum store; and providing help with special events and administrative functions.
 Without the generous efforts of volunteers, the estate would be unable to function at its current level.

 Who owns Brucemore?

 Brucemore is a property of the National Trust for Historic Preservation.
 Brucemore is operated in co-stewardship by the National Trust and Brucemore, Inc., which is a non-profit organization composed of local, community leaders.

 What is the National Trust for Historic Preservation?

 Chartered in 1949, the National Trust's mission is to "provide leadership, education, advocacy, and resources to save America's diverse historic places and revitalize our communities."

 In addition to its 27 historic properties, the National Trust works to save historic buildings and neighborhoods and to educate citizens about ways to preserve their heritage.
 The National Trust is a non-profit organization and not part of any governmental entity.